aiprit/MemorySim/README.txt

+#Memory Simulation
 Name: Parit Burintrathikul
-CS 250 HW 5
+CS 250 Memory Simulation
-Netid: pb111

-Talked with Justin Wang
+Java Implementation of Cache Simulation

-NOTE switch between the file in main for eclipse and teer usage cacheism is the main for load and store main memory is my memorysim block is a block class hex to bi has the calculations the file input has an no automatic .txt added so if the file has a .txt or something add appropriate endings
+The file input has an no automatic .txt added so if the file has a .txt or something add appropriate endings The simulation is done through the Cacheism.java file

-Testcase1:
+Test case 1:
 args: test2.txt 1024 4 32
 store 0x1a25bb 4 c77eaabb
 load 0x1a25bb 4
 load 0x1a25bb 4

-output
+Output:
 store 0x1a25bb miss
 load 0x1a25bb miss c77eaabb
 load 0x1a25bb hit c77eaabb

 TEST2:
 args: test2.txt 1 512 2